 Over Processed Hair

 If you’ve spent years coloring or using heating tools on your hair and have neglected proper maintenance, the damage is inevitable.
-Over-processed hair it’s a street of no return, your hair will never be the same again however, the right products can make a huge difference and help bring it back to life.
+Over-processed hair it’s a street of no return, your hair will never be the same again, however, the right products can make a huge difference and help bring it back to life.

-How Do I Know My Type of Hair
+How Do I Know My Hair Texture?

 Now that you have no more doubts about each and every hair type, it is time for you to classify and determine in which type your hair falls.

 Another way to find out is to take a single strand from your hairbrush and lay it down on a flat surface.
-Then cut a piece of sewing thread (choose a similar color can be helpful) and place it next to your strand of hair.
+Then cut a piece of sewing thread (choose a similar color that can be helpful) and place it next to your strand of hair.
 If your hair seems thinner than the sewing thread, your hair is fine, while if it seems thicker, it’s likely coarse.
 Anything in between them would be medium.